smk1367/sms/README.md

 # SMS Service

+A Python service for Grandstream UCM IP PBX systems.

-This project monitors CDR logs and sends SMS automatically when a target call pattern is detected.
+This project monitors CDR records from a Grandstream UCM system and sends SMS automatically when specific call conditions are detected.

 ## Features
 - Reads call records from CDR API